ELbioinfogene/GENOMEPERI/README.md

 .GENOME is searcheable by RSID string and gives a SNP result if there is no KeyError

-.CHROMOSOME_COUNT_LOG is searchable by Chromosome ID integer (see below) - if gives the total number of SNPs that reside on that chromosome
+.CHROMOSOME_COUNT_LOG is searchable by Chromosome ID integer (see below) - if gives the total number of SNP reads at that chromosome

 The object method SEQUENCEQC() evaluates the SNP_GENOME and gives a score of how many SNPS have both alleles properly read (A,T,C,or G)

 The function GENOME_COMPARE looks at two SNP_GENOMEs and scores the identity of matched RSIDs

-Note on Chromosome ID number: All reads on Chromsome X are marked as Chromosome 23, Y is 24 and Mitochondria is 26.
+*Note on Chromosome ID number: All reads on Chromsome X are marked as Chromosome 23, Y is 24 and Mitochondria is 26.*

 The 23&Me data I have uses strings 'X', 'Y', and 'MT' - however my datasets are both from males.